SECONDED NATIONAL EXPERT – STATISTICS

 Due to the large volume of applications, the Institute regrets that only candidates selected for the interviews will be contacted.

 5. Conditions of secondment

 The SNE shall remain in the service of his/her employer throughout the period of secondment and shall continue to be paid by that employer.
-The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2012/50 on the secondment to the European Institute for Gender Equality of national experts and national experts in professional training available here.
+The SNE is entitled to subsistence allowances under the conditions of secondment which are laid out in Decision MB 2010/011 available here.

 Each candidate should before applying obtain the assurance of the support of his/her employer for his/her candidacy as well as the commitment of that they shall continue to pay a salary during the period of the secondment.
 The final stage to secure the secondment will be confirmed by an exchange of letters between the Institute and the employer in the Member State concerned.

-The secondment will be for a minimum of six months but not more than two years and may be extended further up to a maximum period of two years.
+The secondment will be for two years and may be extended further up to a maximum period of two years.
 The place of secondment shall be Vilnius, Lithuania.

 6. Independence and declarations of interest